 Microbiology and Immunology

-Caltech's version of microbiology and immunology is unique.
-Over sixteen faculty from four divisions (BBE, CCE, GPS, EAS) work together to train students in how to understand microbial systems at various spatial and temporal scales: from the molecular to the global, from the past to the present, and towards future engineering applications.
+Caltech's version of microbiology and immunology is unique, benefiting from the interdisciplinary Center for Environmental Microbial Interactions.
+Over forty faculty from four divisions (BBE, CCE, GPS, EAS) work together to train students in how to understand microbial systems at various spatial and temporal scales: from the molecular to the global, from the past to the present, and towards future engineering applications.
 We utilize microorganisms to explore basic biology and biochemistry problems, understand the physical principles governing biological systems, investigate mechanisms that underpin the robustness, stability, and design of complex networks, and explore the interactions among microbes in communities and between microbes and their environment.
 We also investigate interactions between microbes (under both pathogenic and non-pathogenic conditions) and the immune system, and we seek to understand how the immune system develops, functions, and can be manipulated to maintain human health.

 Environmental Microbial Interactions (EMI)

 EMI laboratories are focused on understanding how complex microbial communities have co-evolved with Earth and its animal and plant inhabitants.
 Employing approaches that span analytical chemistry, animal models, genetics, genomics, imaging, immunology, and custom microfluidics, these labs strive to achieve an integrated understanding of the microbial role in ecosystems that are important in human or planetary health and disease.